Nourakab/aircall-app/README.md

 Search and Filter: Search for calls by number and filter calls based on type.
 Undo Actions: Undo the last archive action using a Snackbar notification.

+The tabs are explained as follow:

+Activity tab: Displays all active (non-archived) calls with an option to archive all calls.
+It displays right off the bat the inbound, outbound calls.
+Call details displayed when the call is clicked

+Inbox tab: A subset of calls (e.g., missed or answered calls) based on specific criteria.

+We'll ensure that Owner 1 sees calls from/to 1, Owner 2 sees calls from/to 2, Owner 3 sees calls from/to 4, and Admin sees all calls except archived ones.

+All Calls tab: All calls, both active and archived.
+It displays the call direction - inbound or outbound call depending on the icon used.
+It displays the call if it was missed or answered depending on the icon used.

+Archived: Display only archived calls with an option to unarchive all calls.

 ## Setup Instructions

 ### Prerequisites